 13. ‘Reset’ - Oxia [Diversions Music]

-Oxia returns to his, and Nicolas Masseyef’s Diversions imprint with a 3-track EP that have raised the bar.
-A strident piece of slinky Electronica that feels tangibly electrified with positivity.
+Oxia returns to his, and Nicolas Masseyef’s Diversions imprint with a 3-track EP that has raised the bar.
+A strident piece of slinky electronica that feels tangibly electrified with positivity.
 A true essence of groovy tech-house.